addrummond/octoclient/README.md

 * Considers only prices quoted in USD.
-* If not all parts on BOM list can be found on Octopart, gives total best price for all parts that can be found, together with report on BOM coverage.
+* If not all parts on BOM list can be found on Octopart, gives total best price for all parts that can be found.
+* Reports BOM coverage in addition to total price (so that the behavior described in the previous point is not misleading).
 * I wrote a CSV parser as an exercise.
 In production code I would use an existing library.